dlp/fpcc/README.md

     within a `find ... -exec comp ...` command to perform an n-to-n comparison.
     However, when hitting the ARG_MAX limit, comm would be executed more than once with a subset of the files each time.
+  - added option to ignore a set of "base hashes"

 * both:
   - they read and write binary data
   - sorting is moved from comp to sig, performed before writing

+---

 Contact: Daniel Prokesch
   daniel.prokesch (at) gmail.com

+---

 [1]: http://www.cs.usyd.edu.au/~scilect/sherlock/
 [2]: http://www.quut.com/c/ANSI-C-grammar-l-2011.html